acumos/system-integration/z2a/INSTALL.md

     logout
     ```

-5. Once you are logged back into the VM, change directory into the `z2a/0-kind`
-directory and execute the z2a `0c-cluster.sh` script.
+4. Once you are logged back into the VM, set the ACUMOS_HOME environment variable, change directory into the `z2a/0-kind` directory and execute the z2a `0a-env.sh` script and then the `0a-cluster.sh` script.

     ```bash
+    ACUMOS_HOME=$HOME/src/system-integration
     cd $HOME/src/system-integration/z2a/0-kind
+    ./0a-env.sh
     ./0c-cluster.sh
     ```

-6. After the z2a `0c-cluster.sh` script has completed, we will need to check
+5. After the z2a `0c-cluster.sh` script has completed, we will need to check
 the status of the newly created Kubernetes pods before we proceed with the
 Acumos installation.
 We can ensure that all necessary Kubernetes pods are
 running by executing this `kubectl` command.